ITHACA-FV/ITHACA-FV/README.md

 and cite the [ITHACA-FV website](https://ithaca-fv.github.io/ITHACA-FV).

 ### 8. Funding
-A significant part of PyDMD has been written either as a by-product for other projects people were funded for, or by people on university-funded positions.
-There are probably many of such projects that have led to some development of PyDMD.
+A significant part of ITHACA-FV has been written either as a by-product for other projects people were funded for, or by people on university-funded positions.
+There are probably many of such projects that have led to some development of ITHACA-FV.
 We are very grateful for this support!

-Beyond this, PyDMD has also been supported by some dedicated projects that have allowed us to work on extensions, documentation, training and dissemination that would otherwise not have been possible.
+Beyond this, ITHACA-FV has also been supported by some dedicated projects that have allowed us to work on extensions, documentation, training and dissemination that would otherwise not have been possible.
 In particular, we acknowledge the following sources of support with great gratitude:

 * [H2020 ERC CoG 2015 AROMA-CFD project 681447](https://people.sissa.it/~grozza/aroma-cfd/), P.I.
 Professor [Gianluigi Rozza](https://people.sissa.it/~grozza) at [SISSA mathLab](https://mathlab.sissa.it/).